RutviK-K-QA/hybrid_framework/README.md

 # Hybrid Automation Framework Sample

-A modern Python async Playwright automation framework with AI-powered self-healing capabilities, built for reliable web application testing.
+A modern Python async Playwright automation framework, built for maintainable, reliable, and scalable web application testing while being easy to use, maintain, and extend.
+With Agentic-AI, these type of requirement specific frameworks can be built in a matter of days and deployed within weeks.
+Gone are the days of writing code, with playwright MCP combined with agentic-ai, we can write complex E2E tests in plain English under minutes (depending on complexity).
+Witness the magic of Agentic-AI.

 ## 🚀 Features